 So What Now?

-Keeps stabbing deeply and shaping it until you’re more happy with it.
+Keeps stabbing deeply and shaping it until you’re happier with it.
 And then go down a needle size to fine-tune your work.

 If you have any other comments or questions please let me know because this will help everyone.